 - Completes documentation in accordance with agency timeliness policies.

 - Maintains and updates clinical knowledge and skills based on current nursing practice.

 - Adheres to departmental requirements for required training.

-- Identifies specific learning needs and goals and collaborates with nursing leadership in developing a plan to meet them.
+- Identifies specific learning needs & goals and collaborates with nursing leadership in developing a plan to meet them.

-- Participates in the weekend/holiday/on-call rotation as defined by Lahey Health at Home.
+- Participates in the weekend/holiday/on-call rotation as defined by BILH at Home.

 - Ensures that arrangements for equipment and other necessary items and services are available.

-- Participates in in-service programs and supervises, teaches and precepts other nursing personnel per Clinical Manager.
+- Participates in in-service programs and supervises, teaches and precepts other nursing personnel as assigned by Clinical Manager.

 - Maintain strict adherence to the Continuing Care Confidentiality policy.